tholonia/iching_cli/book/v2/markdown/hexagram_01.md

 Yet, amidst conflicts and controversy, Alexander's unwavering dedication to his craft persisted.
 He navigated the chaos, finding balance between aesthetic and pragmatism, a testament to his mastery.

-On the day the project completed, the city awoke to a marvel—Alexander's tower, a radiant masterpiece that played with light and shadow.
+On the day the project completed, the city awoke to a marvel, Alexander's tower, a radiant masterpiece that played with light and shadow.
 As sunlight kissed the pinnacle of the skyscraper, it transcended its physical bounds, becoming a beacon of hope and innovation.

 Alexander stood below, witnessing his vision realized beyond expectations, a monumental testament to the power of creation.